 These are electrical control panels for a cement plant in Nicaragua.

 We build control panels for a major pneumatic transport company.
 These panels are installed on their compressors that can go as high as 1000 HP.
-The panels are installed outside the guarding and wired up.
-Each has a pressure gage in it.

 We built one of our larger panels to control a crane at a shipyard in Florida.
 There were seven 4’ wide panels connected together.
 Two A-B ControlLogix 5000 processors with 5 racks were used.
 The first two cabinets controlled analog signals while the others were digital I/O. This tied into the main control system using fiber optics.